avsector/CanvasMemories/README.md

 Completely written in Kotlin.
 The architecture is MVVM which is implemented using Android architecture components (ViewModel, LiveData, and LifeCycle).
 Interactions are stored using a SparseArray to reduce the memory footprint and actions are kept safe in a Stack for easy retrieving.
 The app leverages the usage of Kotlin Collection APIs to achieve readability.

+### Tests
+This project has some unit tests that are available in `MindViewModelTest.kt`